Yuri Slezkine: Career

 Slezkine originally trained as an interpreter in Moscow State University.
-His first trip outside the Soviet Union was in the late 1970s, when he worked as a translator in Mozambique.
-He returned to Moscow to serve as a translator of Portuguese, and spent 1982 in Lisbon before emigrating to Austin, Texas, the next year.
-He earned a PhD from the University of Texas, Austin.
+His first trip outside the Soviet Union was in 1978-1979, when he worked as a translator in Mozambique.
+He returned to Moscow to serve as a translator of Portuguese and moved to Lisbon in 1982 before entering graduate school in Austin, Texas, the following year.
+He earned a PhD from the University of Texas at Austin.

-Slezkine is a W. Glenn Campbell and Rita Ricardo-Campbell National Fellow at Stanford University's Hoover Institution and Jane K. Sather Professor of History at the University of California, Berkeley.
+Slezkine was a W. Glenn Campbell and Rita Ricardo-Campbell National Fellow at Stanford University's Hoover Institution and Jane K. Sather Professor of History at the University of California, Berkeley.
 He is also a member of the American Academy of Arts and Sciences (2008).